Asymptotically Optimal Vertex Ranking of Planar Graphs: Introduction

-It is not hard to see that any colouring $\varphi$ of $G$ is a vertex $\ell$-ranking if and only if, for every (connected) subgraph $X\subseteq G$ of diameter at most $\ell$, there there is exactly one vertex $v\in V(X)$ such that $\varphi(v)=\max\{\varphi(v):v\in V(X)\}$.
-This makes 2-ranking a stronger notion than \emph{conflict-free} colouring which requires that, for each vertex $v$ of $G$, some vertex $w$ in the closed neighbourhood $N_G[v]$ has a colour $\varphi(w)$ distinct from every other vertex in $N_G[v]$ \cite{pach.tardos:conflict-free,glebov.szabo.ea:conflict-free,gargano.rescigno:complexity}.

-The set of subgraphs of diameter at most $\ell$ includes all connected subgraphs with at most $\ell+1$ vertices.
-This makes $\ell$-ranking a stronger notion than \emph{$(\ell+1)$-centered colouring}, which requires that, for any connected subgraph $X$ on at most $\ell+1$ vertices, there exists some colour $\alpha$ such that there is exactly one vertex $v\in V(X)$ with $\varphi(v)=\alpha$ \cite{nesetril.ossona:tree-depth,nesetril.ossona:grad,zhu:colouring}.
+A colouring $\varphi:V(G)\to\N$ is \defin{$p$-centered} if each connected subgraph $X\subseteq G$ that is coloured with at most $p$ distinct colours has a colour that occurs exactly once \cite{nesetril.ossona:tree-depth,nesetril.ossona:grad,zhu:colouring}.
+This implies that in a $p$-centered colouring, every connected subgraph with at most $2p$ vertices must have a colour that occurs exactly once.
+In particular, every path of length at most $2p-1$ must have a colour that occurs exactly once.
+On the other hand \cref{equivalence} in \cref{basics} shows that $\varphi$ is a $(2p-1)$-ranking if and only if every path of length at most $(2p-1)$ has a unique maximum colour.

-These two examples show how the difference between ``unique'' and ``unique maximum'' can be surprisingly profound.
-Every planar graph has a conflict-free 4-colouring \cite{abel.alvarez.ea:conflict-free}.
-Planar graphs (and, indeed, all graphs families having similar product structure theorems) have $(\ell+1)$-centered colourings using a number of colours that depends only (polynomially) on $\ell$ \cite{nesetril.ossona:grad,debski.felsner.ea:improved,pilipczuk.siebertz:polynomial}.
+This example shows how the difference between ``unique'' and ``unique maximum'' can be surprisingly profound.
+Planar graphs (and, indeed, all graph families having similar product structure theorems) have $2p-1$-centered colourings using a number of colours that depends only (polynomially) on $p$ \cite{nesetril.ossona:grad,debski.felsner.ea:improved,pilipczuk.siebertz:polynomial}.
 This contrasts starkly with the lower bounds in \cref{trees,planar}, which show that $\ell$-rankings of $n$-vertex trees and planar graphs, respectively, require a number of colours that depends nearly-logarithmically on $n$, for any $\ell\ge 2$.